Disposing of Evidence

 Instinctively, when our beliefs contradict someone else’s, we fail to consider the possibility of being in the wrong; it is always their error.
 These extremely biased beliefs are dangerous, we miss cases when we are blatantly incorrect.

 Blaming partners is a typical response when relationships falters.
-Not uncommon for both partners to believe they were the one wronged—the true victim.
+It is not uncommon for both partners to believe they were the one wronged—the true victim.
 Both individuals relying on their own biased interpretations and filtered facts.
-Both partners invested in changing the partner instead of improving the self.
-We dispose of any evidence suggesting we need to do personal work.
+Both partners invested in changing the partner instead of improving themselves.
+Relationship partners dispose of any evidence suggesting that they also need to do some personal work.

 We conveniently self-deceive to hide personal inadequacies—concealing from ourselves.
 Defense mechanisms, unconsciously deployed, protect from the discomforts of truth.
 Most convicted criminals adamantly defend or deny their crimes—no matter how heinous.
 Improvement demands we recognize these deceptive powers.
 We don’t evenly attribute facts to others the same way we do to ourselves.